epics-base/p4p/documentation/values.rst

 A :py:class:`Type` is build with a list of tuples, where each tuple defines a field.

-For all type codes except struct 's' and discriminating union 'u' only the type code is needed.
+For all type codes except struct 'S' and discriminating union 'U' only the type code is needed.

    >>> T = Type([
       ('value', 's'), # string